chase0aks/chase0aks/README.md

 # 👋 Hey there, I'm Chase Oaks

-🎓 I'm close to completing my undergraduate degree in Computer Science.
+🎓 I have completed my undergraduate degree in Computer Science.
 As a lifelong learner, I'm deeply passionate about exploring the vast world of technology and diving into a variety of coding languages.

 🌱 My current journey involves expanding my knowledge across a broad spectrum of tech topics and languages.
 I stay vigilant for the latest developments in the ever-evolving tech landscape.